quarkusio/quarkus-super-heroes/docs/automation.md

 It only runs on pushes to the `main` branch after successful completion of the [_Build and push container images_](#build-and-push-container-images-workflow) workflow.
    > The workflow can also be [triggered manually](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow).

-All generated resources are subsequently pushed back into the repo by the action in a single commit.
+All generated resources are committed to a new branch and a pull request is opened, which is subsequently approved and merged automatically.
+The reason for the pull request is because the repository has branch protection rules enabled and can't commit directly to the branch.

 ## Cleanup artifacts
 The cleanup artifacts job is responsible for cleaning up and deleting all artifacts produced by all the other jobs in the workflow.
 Many container images are created, stored, and shared amongst all the jobs.
 This could result in several gigabytes of storage used by each instance of the workflow.